Uninsured or Underinsured Motorist

 Whose Uninsured Motorist Coverage Policy Applies for Passengers?

-What is the Statute of Limitations for Uninsured Motorist Claims in Maryland?
+What is the Statute of Limitations for Uninsured Motorist Claims?

 An insurance company's failure to settle an uninsured motorist coverage claim is treated as a breach of contract.
 As such, the three-year statute of limitations governing breach of contract actions in Maryland is applicable.
 Accordingly, an injury victim seeking uninsured motorist coverage benefits in Maryland must bring a claim within three years of the date the personal injury victim knew or should have known that he/she had a claim against the insurance company.